 Since Ory Hydra 0.8.0, migrations are no longer run automatically on boot.
 This is required in production environments, because:

 - Although SQL migrations are tested, migrating schemas can cause data loss and should only be done consciously with prior back-ups.

 - Running a production system with a user that has right such as ALTER TABLE is a security anti-pattern.

-Thus, to initialize the database schemas, it is required to run
+Thus, to initialize the database schemas, it's required to run

-hydra migrate sql ...on a host close to the database (e.g. a virtual machine with access to the SQL instance).
+hydra migrate sql ...on a host close to the database (for example a virtual machine with access to the SQL instance).

 - Make sure a database update is required by checking the release notes.

 - Make a back up of the database.

 - Run the migration script on a host close to the database (for example a virtual machine with access to the SQL instance).
 Schemas are usually backwards compatible, so instances running previous versions of Ory Hydra should keep working fine.
 If backwards compatibility isn't given, this will be addressed in the patch notes.

 - Upgrade all Ory Hydra instances.